Skip to main content

 Attack vector

-A path or means by which an attacker can gain access to a computer or network server in order to deliver a payload
+A path or method used to gain access to a system or network

 Payload